-April 24, 2020 – The enhanced community quarantine (ECQ) has triggered the increase in the number of people using digital banking in the Philippines.
+April 24, 2020 – The enhanced community quarantine (ECQ) has triggered an increase in the number of people using digital banking in the Philippines.

 The ECQ is currently in effect until May 15, 2020 in various regions in the Philippines.
 According to UnionBank of the Philippines President Edwin Bautista, many Filipinos have seen the advantages of online banking during the lockdown.
 The bank said it witnessed their daily signups increased by 160%.